HOME

 Going to the police may not get you any money or anything, but the police will have words or more with the guesthouse owners, if for anything, just to get the complaints stopped.
 So make it a little easier for the next group that comes along and have a word with the police if you are met with this nonsense.

-The tourist police recently moved and now are in office near the Angkor ticket booth a few kilometers north of town.
+The tourist police office is near the Angkor ticket booth a few kilometers north of town.
 Motodrivers all know where it is.

 Telephone numbers for the tourist police are apparently 012-969-991, 012-950-091, 012-837-768, 012-862-629, 012-402-424 and maybe 012-893-297 and 012-893-298 (probably better to just go in person).
 Don't be afraid to use their services.
 It's what they are here for.